lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 Tutorial 2 - Generating Multi-Channel Traces
 ********************************************

+Particles of interest are not always regular diffraction limited spots like in the previous example.
-Some experiments may involve the acquisition of two or more fluorophores to generate a multi-dimensional image stack containing multiple coloured channels.
+Some experiments involve the acquisition of two or more fluorophores to generate a multi-dimensional image stack containing multiple coloured channels.
-Furthermore, the particles that you are interested to analyse are not necessarily regular in shape as shown in previous examples.

 JIM provides the ability to analyse multi-channel images with functions to detect and select particles with arbitrary shapes for subsequent analysis.

-The following is an artificially generated example designed to introduce new users to the abilities of JIM to generate traces from multi-channel data containing arbitrarily shaped objects.
+This tutorial analyses an artificially generated example designed to introduce new users to the abilities of JIM to generate traces from multi-channel data containing arbitrarily shaped objects.
 The artificial multi-channel image below contains the following shapes: diffraction spots pairs with increasing distance in between them, round particles with varying diameters, lines with varying length and thickness, and a T shaped object with length increasing on the stem.

-The file *Tutorial_2_MultiChannel_Multishape.tif* is located in the *Examples_To_Run\\2_MultiChannel_And_Shapes\\* of the JIM distribution.
-Users are strongly encouraged to open this file with a program like ImageJ to get a feel for what the data looks like.
-The file contains three channels all containing the array of shapes displayed above with 30 images in each channel.
-The array in Channel 1 starts off bright then becomes dim, Channel 2 starts off dim then gradually becomes bright and Channel 3 starts bright, dims in the middle then brightens again.

-Channel 2 is horizontallty fillped and has an offset of 5 pixels in both x and y respective to Channel 1 plus a rotation of 0.05 radians to simulate slight misalignment between cameras in a real-life multi-camera system.
+The data also contains three channels: The array in Channel 1 starts off bright then becomes dim, Channel 2 starts off dim then gradually becomes bright and Channel 3 starts bright, dims in the middle then brightens again.
+Channel 2 is horizontallty flipped and has an offset of 5 pixels in both x and y respective to Channel 1 plus a rotation of 0.05 radians to simulate slight misalignment between cameras in a real-life multi-camera system.
 Similiarly, Channel 3 is rotated approximately 180 degrees and slightly misaligned.

 All channels have a directional drift downward at a rate of 1 pixel a frame and have a large jump at the 16th frame to simulate a stage drift over time which could happen during long imaging sessions.
 Through this tutorial, we will learn how JIM can deal with all of these challenges.
 Below we a montage of the dataset to give a visual idea of what the data looks like.
 However, it is far more informative to open the data in ImageJ.